Connect to and manage an on-premises SQL server instance in Microsoft Purview

 If SQL Authentication is applied, navigate again to the user you created, by selecting and holding (or right-clicking) and selecting Properties.
 Enter a new password and confirm it.
 Select the 'Specify old password' and enter the old password.
 It is required to change your password as soon as you create a new login.

 Storing your SQL login password in a key vault and creating a credential in Microsoft Purview

 - Navigate to your key vault in the Azure portal1.
 Select Settings > Secrets

 - Select + Generate/Import and enter the Name and Value as the password from your SQL server login

 - Select Create to complete

-- If your key vault is not connected to Microsoft Purview yet, you will need to create a new key vault connection
+- If your key vault isn't connected to Microsoft Purview yet, you'll need to create a new key vault connection

 Steps to register

 Under Sources and scanning in the left navigation, select Integration runtimes.
 Make sure a self-hosted integration runtime is set up.
 If it isn't set up, follow the steps mentioned here to create a self-hosted integration runtime for scanning on an on-premises or Azure VM that has access to your on-premises network.